MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Update-MgGroupSetting.md

 ## SYNOPSIS
 Update the properties of a groupSetting object for tenant-wide group settings or a specific group setting.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaGroupSetting](/powershell/module/Microsoft.Graph.Beta.Groups/Update-MgBetaGroupSetting?view=graph-powershell-beta)

 ## SYNTAX